|

 the boom rises to fast, slow it down; if the bust falls too fast, slow it down.

-A primary goal of fiscal policy, in the Keynesian sense, is to mitigate the
+A primary goal of fiscal policy, in the Keynesian sense, is to moderate the business cycle, to stabilize the economy.
+And linked to

 in potential GDP.